 These have not always been my favorite versions.
 My listening experience and taste gradually becomes more informed and discerning.
 I find myself initially attracted to performances that are pretty; they help me enter unfamiliar music and to find enough appeal to help me keep a performance in my playlist.
 But eventually, I gravitate to performances that reveal more emotion and character, performances that engage the music in a ‘no holds barred’ experience.

-Following this list is my ‘music appreciation 101’ section, the usual, extra-musical verbosity, of no musicological value, revealing why I think each particular performance captures my imagination to the fullest.
+Following this list is my ‘music appreciation 101’ section, the usual, extra-musical verbosity, revealing why I think each particular performance captures my imagination to the fullest.

 This is an ongoing project.
 I welcome alternative recommendations, particularly from others whose listening tastes match my own.